 What are your favourite tools and techniques to help you get your work done at the moment?

-Which companies have impressed you during the pandemic?
+Which companies have impressed you since the outbreak?

 What changes are you making to help your brand connect with how people are feeling and experiencing the pandemic?